 Theory, R functions & Examples

-This website is focused on an analysis of multivariate community ecology data, i.e. data with many descriptors (usually species) and samples (usually plots/sites/traps etc).
-Since I am vegetation ecologist, the website descriptions, and elaborated examples are heavily biased toward the analysis of vegetation data; still, I think that also other ecological fields (e.g. zoologists or microbiologists) may find the website useful.
+This website is focused on an analysis of multivariate community ecology data, i.e. data with many descriptors (usually species) and samples (usually plots/sites/traps etc.).
+Since I am vegetation ecologist, the website descriptions, and elaborated examples are heavily biased toward the analysis of vegetation data; still, I think that other ecological fields (e.g. zoologists or microbiologists) may still find the website useful.
 The aim is not a comprehensive on-line source of information about multivariate analysis (there are much more useful websites for this, see Links to other study materials).
-I focus mostly on preparing useful working examples of analyses with real datasets and elaborated solutions of individual exercises.
-The secondary aim of the website is to provide insight into the theoretical background of established methods and links to recent developments in multivariate analysis and analysis of diversity.
+I focus mostly on preparing practical working examples of analyses with real datasets and elaborated solutions of individual exercises.
+The website's secondary aim is to provide insight into the theoretical background of established methods and links to recent developments in multivariate analysis and analysis of diversity.
 This is not to say that I try to keep pace with all the new and fancy analytical methods, more likely just those I found useful, promising or interesting (in my purely subjective and desperately biased view).

 From time to time, I use this website as teaching materials for my class Numerical Methods in Community Ecology or some of the R workshops.
 For that reason, parts of the website are locked, namely those with class exercises and their solutions.
 Also, the website is constantly under construction, with major development and changes done during or before the semester when I teach some of the classes.
 In the remaining time, the website could serve as a source of on-line information about different aspects of community data analysis in R.